felipos/hubspot-data-fetching/README.md

 - Implement batch requests to minimize the number of separate API calls.
   Use caching (e.g., Redis) for contact associations to avoid redundant API requests.

+4. Webhooks (if possible)

+- The system currently uses polling to fetch updates from HubSpot, but it could leverage webhooks for real-time processing, reducing requests and improving efficiency.

 ## Bugs & Issues Encountered

 1. `lastPulledDates` was inaccessible